-Table 23 GRADE Evidence-to-decision process for birth trauma preventative strategies

-CBR xliii.
-Use routine psychosocial screening (e.g. Postnatal Risk Questionnaire) to gain knowledge about a woman's risk of experiencing birth as traumatic.
-CBR xliv.
-If post-traumatic symptoms persist beyond 3 months, consider referral to appropriate mental health professionals for further assessment and/or care.
-Evidence-to-decision criteria Benefits and harms No evidence-based conclusions could be drawn on the benefits and harms of preventative strategies that protect against the development of postnatal post-traumatic stress disorder following a traumatic birth.
-The EWG agreed that the preventative methods proposed in the SA Health guideline could benefit most or all women as they promote clear communication and informed decision making by the woman (if supported by the setting).
-The potential harms of the preventative strategies proposed in the SA Health guideline are that they should not take place if there are no services are available to assist (e.g., if referral is identified).
+Table 31 GRADE Evidence-to-decision process for birth trauma preventative strategies xliii CBR Use routine psychosocial screening (e.g. Postnatal Risk Questionnaire) to gain knowledge about a woman's risk of experiencing birth as traumatic. xliv CBR If post-traumatic symptoms persist beyond 3 months, consider referral to appropriate mental health professionals for further assessment and/or care.
+EVIDENC E-TO-DECIS SION-CRITERIA Benefits and harms No evidence-based conclusions could be drawn on the benefits and harms of preventative strategies that protect against the development of postnatal post-traumatic stress disorder following a traumatic birth.
+The EWG agreed that the preventative methods proposed in the SA Health Guideline could benefit most or all women as they promote clear communication and informed decision making by the woman (if supported by the setting).
+The potential harms of the preventative strategies proposed in the SA Health Guideline are that they should not take place if no services are available to assist (e.g. if referral is identified).
 Certainty of evidence No evidence-based conclusions could be drawn on the certainty of evidence on preventative strategies that protect against the development of postnatal post-traumatic stress disorder following a traumatic birth as a de novo evidence review was not undertaken to develop this chapter (rather, existing guideline recommendations were considered for use).
 The EWG noted evidence contained within source guidelines showed that good evidence is available regarding continuity of care (specifically that it can reduce intervention rates which may be important for preventing PTSD).
-Preferences and values, Resources, Equity, Acceptability and Feasibility We did not systematically collect evidence regarding patients' preferences and values, resources, equity, acceptability, and feasibility of preventative strategies that protect against the development of postnatal post-traumatic stress disorder following a traumatic birth.
-The EWG commented that if supported by setting, preventative strategies are likely to be acceptable to women and clinicians.
+Preferenc values, Re Equity, Ac and Feasi esources, ceptability We did not systematically collect evidence regarding patients' preferences and values, resources, equity, acceptability, and feasibility of preventative strategies that protect against the development of postnatal post-traumatic stress disorder following a traumatic birth.
+The EWG commented that if supported by setting, preventative strategies are likely to be acceptable to women and health professionals.
 The EWG did not raise any concerns regarding feasibility of screening and prevention for PTSD following traumatic birth.
-The EWG noted that trauma-focused treatment needs to be delivered by specially trained health professionals which raises issues of equity for women in rural and remote areas and Aboriginal and Torres Strait Islander women.
+The EWG noted that trauma-focused treatment needs to be delivered by specially trained health professionals, which raises issues of equity for women in rural and remote areas and Aboriginal and/or Torres Strait Islander women.